DecisionsDev/odm-docker-kubernetes/platform/eks/README-GATEWAY-API.md

 It is required to install UMS in the same namespace as ODM.
 ODM will systematically report the usage metrics to the metering service through a CronJob.
 If the service is not installed, the job fails when it runs.

-To install and configure UMS, follow the information at [Installing the usage metering service](https://www.ibm.com/docs/en/odm/9.6.0?topic=metrics-installing-metering) **TODO some KC articles need to be updated.**
+To install and configure UMS, follow the information at [Installing the usage metering service](https://www.ibm.com/docs/en/odm/9.6.0?topic=metrics-installing-metering).

-In this tutorial, we assume that ODM, UMS, and ILS are installed in the same namespace `default`.
-As such, it is no longer required to install ILS separately.
+In this tutorial, we assume that ODM, UMS, and ILS are installed in the same namespace: `default`.
+The ILS side car will be enabled with *namespace scope* to monitor only `default` namespace.

 #### 3.1.1.
 Data transmission options